 The analytic phase consists of all the processes involved in the testing of a specimen.
 Errors occur much less frequently in the analytic phase of laboratory testing than in either the preanalytic or postanalytic phases.
 The supposition of published studies on the error rate in this category is that the percentages remain low primarily because of

-- Effectiveness of internal quality control programs and external assessment practices which assist in identifying analytical errors and detecting possible sources.
+- the effectiveness of internal quality control programs and external assessment practices that assist in identifying analytical errors and detecting possible sources.